 Past editions of the D-Book introduced HbbTV references for Freeview Play and the MHEG to HbbTV transition.
 In addition, support for HEVC and HDR for IP delivered services was introduced.

 The D-Book continues to support the development of products and services, including enhancements to coexistence testing; defining the profile of UHD; supporting compatible receivers for broadcast; and bringing the HbbTV requirements up to date with recent work by the HbbTV Association and DVB.

 D-Book 12 removed requirements that were no longer needed for the evolution of DTT platforms, such as SD receiver profiles.
 This evolution continues in D-Book 12.5, mainly reflected in the “SI Rules of Operation” chapter and an update of the Errata of the HbbTV Specification.
 In addition, an overhaul of the structure has improved navigation throughout the document and an effort to unify language and layout.

-The D-Book continues to be the foundation of all UK DTT based platforms including Freeview Play, Freeview HD, YouView, EETV and NowTV and the UK DSAT platform, Freesat, as well as several international adaptations.
-The DTG continues to ensure European harmonisation wherever possible while meeting the needs of the rapidly developing and highly successful UK TV market.
+The DTG welcomes contributions from members on the evolution towards hybrid distribution systems which will feed into the development of future D-Books.
+The DTG continues to ensure European and international harmonisation wherever possible while meeting the needs of the rapidly developing and highly successful UK TV market.

 Please sign in to access this.